 Below you’ll learn more about our dance styles:

-West Coast Swing is versatile partner dance, danced to a wide range of popular music from blues to pop, slow swing and R&B. Constantly evolving, West Coast Swing today combines swing connection and rhythms with independent music inspired by influences from nearly every other dance style.
-It is a smooth, cool, laid-back dance that can be funky, groovy or lyrical, depending on the music and your personal style.
-It’s extremely popular in the U.S.A. and is the official state dance of California.
+West Coast Swing is versatile partner dance, danced to a wide range of popular music from blues to pop, slow swing and R&B. While its history lies in the vintage swing dance, Lindy Hop, West Coast Swing is characterized by a constant evolution to match the music of the moment.
+It’s smooth and stretchy in its look and feel, and offers a lot of space for each dancer to express their individuality.
+It can be funky, groovy, lyrical, or swung depending on the music and your personal style.
+It’s extremely popular in its home-country of the U.S.A. and is the official state dance of California.

 Slow.
 Close.
 Sad or Sweet.